 In Kumho Tire Co. v.
 Carmichael, 526 U.S.137, 11 S. Ct.
-1167, 143 L.Ed.2d 238 (1999) (ruling below: 131 F.3d 1433 (11th Cir.
-1997)), the Supreme Court said that the reliability and relevancy principles of Daubert apply to all experts, not just scientists, and where objection is made the court must determine whether the evidence has "a reliable basis in the knowledge and experience of [the relevant] discipline."
+1167, 143 L.Ed.2d 238 (1999), the Supreme Court said that the reliability and relevancy principles of Daubert apply to all experts, not just scientists, and where objection is made the court must determine whether the evidence has "a reliable basis in the knowledge and experience of [the relevant] discipline."
 The trial court has broad discretion in determining how to test the expert's reliability.
 Id.
+Kuhmo Tire acknowledged that the list of factors in Daubert did not apply well to certain types of expertise, and that other factors would have to be considered by the court in such instances.